Recent Guild Activities

 Blog, Workshops

-Location: East Lion’s Community Centre – 1731 Churchill Ave
+Location: East Lion’s Community Centre 1731 Churchill Ave, London ON

 Blog, Workshops

-This Spinning Wheel course is for the person who would like to learn how to spin on a Spinning wheel, while having fun making your own yarn from wool fibres.
+This Spinning Wheel course is for the person who would like to learn how to spin on a Spinning wheel, and have fun making your own yarn from wool fibres.

 We will cover: